-How To Open Your Pool in Spring
+How to Open Your Pool in Spring

-1. Drain and Clean the Pool Cover
+1. Clean Off the Pool Cover

 2. Remove the Pool Cover

 It works best to have two people remove the cover, especially if you have a large pool.
 Try to prevent any remaining debris or dirty water from falling into the pool as you remove the cover.
 If a bit of debris ends up in the pool, that’s OK.
 You will still have to vacuum and shock the pool before you start swimming, anyway.
 But introducing extra debris and murky water into the pool will make the whole process a lot more difficult as you work to get it ready for swimming.

 3. Clean and Store the Pool Cover